Ramona-Saintandre/Monas-Grand-Circus/Unit 1 HTML/saintandre-part-two/README.md

 This is the second of two projects for Grand Circus after hours Front-End Boot Camp that starts October 14th, 2019.

 We need to create two folders.
-A HTML and a CSS folder.
+A HTML and within that folder a script.js file.

 Then we are needing to create a [Git Repo](https://github.com/Ramona-Saintandre), and submit our projects via the repo.